Skip to Content

 Games

 Video games and mobile games need no introduction.
-Between app stores on everyone’s smartphones, PC marketplaces, and stores built into modern consoles, they take many forms and are being played more frequently by more people than ever before.
-Some have an upfront cost to buyers, some are licensed to subscription platforms (and pay developers based on playtime or downloads), and some are freemium, with in-game purchases down the road.
+You’ll find them in app stores on everyone’s smartphones, PC marketplaces, and stores built into modern consoles.
+They take many forms and are being played more frequently by more people than ever before.
+Some have an upfront cost to buyers, some are licensed to subscription platforms (and pay developers based on playtime or downloads), and some are freemium, where they’re free to start playing but sell add-ons inside the game.

 Licensed digital content